rahul-gharat/dronahq-docs/docs/reference/fx-formulas.md

 returns the value in the “name” key i.e. John in this case.

-For More Info on using the funtion - Refer the `[article here](https://community.dronahq.com/t/using-getkeyvalue-function)`.
+For More Info on using the function - Refer the `[article here](https://community.dronahq.com/t/using-getkeyvalue-function)`.

 ## ARRAYTOCSV